peerlibrary/annotator/src/tasks_introduction.coffee.md

       task_A = tasks.create
         code: (task) =>
           console.log "Here we go!"
-          task.ready()
+          task.resolve()

 The task we created above is the simplest task we can create.
 The `create` method takes a map of options; we will review the most important options shortly.

 In this example, we only used the `code` key, which defines the function to run when the task is to be executed.
-It will receive a `task` argument, which is used to signal state changes in the task.
-(Completion, failure, progress info.)
-It's similar to jQuery's Deferred object, but it's methods are intercepted, so that the task manager is notified about changes, too.
+It will receive a `task` argument, which is used to signal state changes in the task: [Resolve](http://api.jquery.com/deferred.resolve/), [reject](http://api.jquery.com/deferred.reject/), [notify](http://api.jquery.com/deferred.notify/).
+(It's basically a [Deferred object](http://api.jquery.com/category/deferred-object/), but it's methods are intercepted, so that the task manager is notified about changes, too.)

 In this example, we simply signal that the task is ready.

-The object returned by the `create` method is basically a [jQuery deferred promise](http://api.jquery.com/deferred.promise/), so you can register callbacks [the usual way](http://api.jquery.com/deferred.done/):
+The object returned by the `create` method is basically a [jQuery Deferred Promise](http://api.jquery.com/deferred.promise/), so you can register callbacks [the usual way](http://api.jquery.com/deferred.done/):

       task_A.done -> console.log "Task A is done!"